Milkshakens/PokemonQuiz/README.md

 # PokemonQuiz
-A Pokemon Quiz For Basic Info Of Pokemon
+A Quiz For Basic Info Of Pokemon